Salavin/band-bot/README.md

 `!avatar`: Displays the avatar for any users you mention along with this command.
 Ex: `!avatar @User`

+`!dinolink`: Displays the link for the Party City dino costume.

 # Config

 You will need to add your own `config.py` file if you would like to clone this repo and test yourself.
 The file must include the following: